HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Europe >

 Uranium exploration permit denied in Ploužnice oblast: On Nov.
 15, 2012, the Czech Ministry of Environment rejected the request by Urania Mining to establish an exploration area to search for uranium in the Ploužnice oblast in the Liberec region (North Bohemia).
 Exploration was planned in Ploužnice pod Ralskem and Hradčany nad Ploučnicí.
 (Naše Podještědí Nov.
 15, 2012)

-Czech government considers new uranium mines in South Moravia and near Liberec
+Czech government considers new uranium mines near Jihlava and near Liberec

-The Czech government proposes to assess the possibility of uranium mining at Brzkov and Horní Věžnice near Jihlava (South Moravia).
+The Czech government proposes to assess the possibility of uranium mining at Brzkov and Horní Věžnice near Jihlava.
 In addition, in situ leach mining of uranium is considered in the Liberec region (North Bohemia).

-But environmental association Calla external link warned that uranium mining causes environmental problems and will be very costly. (ČTK July 19, 2012)
+But environmental association Calla warned that uranium mining causes environmental problems and will be very costly. (ČTK July 19, 2012)

 Russia's Rosatom ready to mine uranium in Czech Republic